 Evidence (trametinib):

 Cobimetinib is a small-molecule, selective MEK inhibitor that the FDA approved in 2015 for use in combination with the BRAF inhibitor vemurafenib.
-For more information, see the Combination therapy with signal transduction inhibitors section.
+For more information, visit the Combination therapy with signal transduction inhibitors section.

 Secondary resistance to BRAF inhibitor monotherapy in patients with BRAF V600 mutations may be associated with reactivation of the MAPK pathway.
 Therefore, combinations of signal transduction inhibitors that block different sites in the same pathway or sites in multiple pathways are an active area of research.